Area-53-Robotics/53D-High-Stakes-Notebook/entries/competition/area-53-scrimmage.typ

   match_notes: [
     - Increasing our intake speed helped us score quickly, although it was still a little inconsistent.
     - 20096G secured the close positive corner quickly and maintained control.
-    - We tried to place our mobile goal in the other positive corner, but our clamp failed.
+    - We tried to place our mobile goal in a positive corner, but our clamp failed.
-    - We were the most active & agile bot.
     - Makhi (our driver) did very well.
 He saw opportunities and took them, leading to a large win for us.
   ],
    subsystems: (